with the O'Dive system

 5. What other feature does O'Dive offer?

-In O’Dive ONE, the diver can quantify the benefits of the following options:
+In the Sport and Advanced versions, the diver can quantify the benefits of the following options:

 - Extend the duration of the last stop

-- Plan the decompression using Nitrox richer in oxygen, with a possibility to set the value between 40%O2 and 100%O2
+- Plan the decompression using Nitrox richer in oxygen, with a possibility to set the value up to 100%O2

 - Plan the use of Nitrox as bottom gas, setting the value of %O2 up to 1.4 bar of Pp O2